Skip links

 Numbers that make the case credible:

-• Fully loaded cost of a senior SEO hire: Salary plus benefits plus tools plus recruiting plus management overhead typically lands between $130,000 and $180,000 per year.
-A specialized agency engagement covering more ground, at or below that number, with no ramp time.
+• Fully loaded cost of a senior SEO hire: Salary plus benefits plus tools plus recruiting plus management overhead typically lands $230K-$280K per year fully loaded.
+A specialized agency engagement covers more ground at $60K-$120K, with no ramp time.

-• Ramp time comparison: A new hire needs 3 to 6 months to learn your business before they start shipping meaningful work.
+• Ramp time comparison: A new hire needs 3 to 6 months to learn the business before shipping meaningful work.
 A senior agency starts shipping in weeks.

 • Opportunity cost of current gaps: Name the specific projects that have slipped and the estimated revenue each one represents.
 If the team has missed two technical fixes and four content launches, price those at your average revenue per ranking page.